dtcenter/METstat2json/README.md

 There are more comprehensive tests in the structColumnDefs pkg.

-**NOTE: There is an error in one of the data files.** This error is expected.
+**NOTE: There is an error in one of the data files.** This error is expected because the file is truncated.

 ```text
 Error getting line type:  UNPARSABLE_LINE: lineTypeIndex is greater than the length of the data line